mykinator/faceted-reviews/README.md

 #### What makes a "good" facet?

 Again, this is intentionally open-ended.
 What, as a consumer, makes a good facet to you?
 Price seems to make sense.
 What other attributes are reasonable candidates for refining the dataset?

+#### How is the solution evaluated?

+We are looking for a "reasonable" solution, given the time constraint: Are the facets appropriate for the dataset?
+Is the approach reasonable?
+Does the code use sensible data structures and control flow?